Greece Property Notebook

 The headline rental subsidy is the largest single line item.
 Roughly €1 billion has been committed to direct subsidy for households at defined income thresholds, with the Bank of Greece administering the disbursement framework through 2026.
 The objective is to take pressure off the existing rental tenant base, particularly in central Athens and Thessaloniki where the rent-versus-income squeeze has been sharpest.

 The tax-incentive framework is more layered.
 The package includes a graduated tax-credit system for owners undertaking certified renovation of existing residential property, with deeper credits available for energy-efficiency upgrades and historic preservation.
 A second tier addresses commercial-to-residential conversion, providing planning-pathway and tax-credit incentives for owners converting central-Athens and central-Thessaloniki commercial inventory into residential use.
-The objective is to unlock supply without expanding the geographic footprint of new development.

 A third tier addresses the rental-supply side.
 Owners committing to long-let residential leasing (versus short-term rental) qualify for graduated tax rate reductions on rental income.
-The structure is intended to nudge inventory away from short-let / Airbnb usage and back into long-let supply, addressing what the housing committee described as one of the principal supply constraints in central Athens.
+The structure is intended to nudge inventory away from short-let usage and back into long-let supply, addressing what the housing committee described as one of the principal supply constraints in central Athens.

 How the package reshapes the buyer's framework

 The package's structural effects on the prime market are real but more nuanced than the headlines suggest.
-For the international buyer profile — the Golden Visa cohort, the European and Gulf second-home buyers, the U.S. and Israeli prime buyers — the package has effects in three directions.
+For the international buyer profile, including the Golden Visa cohort at the €800,000 threshold, the European and Gulf second-home buyers, and the U.S. and Israeli prime buyers, the package has effects in three directions.

 First, the conversion-incentive framework has expanded the supply of interesting prime-renovation inventory.
-Several of the long-dormant central-Athens commercial buildings have moved into the conversion pipeline, with the more architecturally interesting buildings — the inter-war Plaka townhouses, the Kolonaki neoclassical conversions, several of the Panepistimiou-axis 1950s commercial buildings — entering certified conversion programmes.
-The result for the buyer is more interesting prime inventory available than two years ago, particularly at the €1.5 million to €5 million price band where central-Athens trophy townhouses sit.
+Several of the long-dormant central-Athens commercial buildings have moved into the conversion pipeline, with the more architecturally interesting buildings entering certified conversion programmes.
+The result is more interesting prime inventory available than two years ago, particularly at the €1.

 Second, the long-let tax restructure has shifted the calculation for owners considering rental usage versus owner-occupation.
 The pre-package framework had pushed Athenian and Cycladic prime inventory aggressively into short-let usage; the 2025 framework re-balances the calculation in a way that may pull some of that inventory back to long-let or owner-occupier usage.
-For the prime buyer profile, that restructure changes the rental-usage proposition for portions of the secondary inventory but doesn't materially affect the trophy-residential calculation.

 The Cycladic and Riviera dimensions